 In the last decade, several companies have produced UV (ultra-violet) light water purifiers.
 These devices are about the size of a marker or pen and contain a powerful UV light emitter on one end.
 High intensity UV light kills most microbes fairly quickly.
 The downside of UV light purifiers is that their efficacy drops dramatically if the water is cloudy or brackish.
 They also require batteries or some other electrical power source, but for short term trips into the backcountry they provide a lightweight, compact survival water purification solution.

 These can also be found at any outdoor/camping gear store and many large supermarkets.
-Chemical treatments contain antimicrobial substances such as iodine, chlorine or grape seed extract that are introduced to water to make it drinkable.
+Chemical treatments contain antimicrobial substances such as iodine, chlorine or other compounds that are introduced to water to make it drinkable.
 Always follow manufacturer instructions when using chemical water treatments.
 They generally require at least 30-45 minutes to render water safe to drink.
 Chemical treatments are by far the lightest tool to use for survival water purification, but any water treated with them tends to taste pretty terrible.

-In an emergency, you can use naturally occurring antimicrobial plant alkaloids to chemically treat your water.
-The efficacy of improvised chemical treatments for water is far less reliable than a commercial chemical treatment.
-Use this technique only in an emergency!
-Oregon Grape (Mahonia aquifolium) is a common understory shrub in the pacific northwest.
-The bright yellow inner bark of the root contains a powerful antimicrobial alkaloid called berberine.
-You can chew on the root before and after drinking questionable water as a form of ‘herbal’ water treatment.
-The root is very bitter and far too tough to swallow.
+As a last resort in an emergency, a naturally occurring antimicrobial plant alkaloid could be used to treat water to reduce microorganisms in the water.
+The efficacy of improvised herbal treatments for water is far less reliable than a commercial chemical treatment.
+Use this technique only in an emergency, when no other means to treat water is available, as it's likely only marginally effective at killing pathogens!
+Oregon grape (Mahonia aquifolium) is a common understory shrub in the Pacific Northwest.
+The bright yellow inner bark of the root contains an antimicrobial alkaloid called berberine.
+As a treatment of last resort, the root could be chewed on before and after drinking questionable water as a form of ‘herbal’ water treatment to reduce the risk of getting sick from surface water.

 The oldest and most reliable method of survival water purification is the application of heat.
-Water boils at 212 °F (100 °C) which is hot enough to kill or deactivate Giardia, Cryptosporidium, and E. Coli.
+Water boils at 212 °F (100 °C) which is hot enough to kill or deactivate Giardia, Cryptosporidium, E. Coli, and nearly all pathogens.
 The quickest and easiest way to accomplish this in the field is to use a metal canteen or cooking pot and a source of fire.
 Any metal container can be used in a pinch, even soda or soup cans, though you should avoid long term use since both of these containers are not designed to be heated repeatedly.

 What if you don’t have a metal container?
 Like all wilderness skills, survival water purification requires a certain amount of creativity.
 You can make your own container for boiling water out of wood using nothing but fire.